misiektoja/spotify_monitor/docs/configuration.md

 By default, Friend Activity looks for `.env` while an explicit scrobble health run looks for `.env.scrobble_health`.
 The search starts in the current directory then continues in each parent directory.

 On macOS, Linux and Unix, `SIGHUP` reloads the selected dotenv file.
-Replacing a value activates the replacement.
+Replacing a value activates the replacement, including a key that an exported environment variable won at startup, so the edited file always takes effect.
 Removing a key clears the file-provided value and restores the underlying environment or configuration value, then clears affected Spotify authentication caches.

 Browser import does not use the parent-directory search when choosing where to write.
 Without `--env-file`, it writes to `.env` in the current directory.